by Ani Williams

 GIANTS IN THE LANDSCAPE

 In Nicholas’ book Giants of Gaia, co-written with Marcia Sutton, Ph.D., he brings to life the earth as a living being, with landscape forms taking on human and animal qualities.
-It is easy to see many of these giants in the Sedona landscape, such as Lizard Head, Giants Thumb, Isis Rock, Madonna Rock, and Camel Head, as well as many great birds, Egyptian sphinxes, faces and even geometric shapes.
+It is easy to see many of these giants in the Sedona landscape, such as Lizard Head, Giants Thumb, Isis Rock, Horus Rock, Madonna Rock, and Camel Head, as well as many great birds, Egyptian sphinxes, and faces of the Old Ones in the stone.

 “The Graeco-Latin word ‘gigans’ derives from the Sanskrit ‘go-jan’, meaning ‘earth’ and ‘giant’.
 Gigans meant a mighty being, one capable of giving birth.
 ‘Giant’ is a concept meaning a way of seeing that is large, inclusive and long lasting.
 Seeing giants means seeing connections between the inner and the outer worlds.
 They are a way to connect with the greatest forces we can imagine.”